brianjohnpolasek/githubIssueReport/README.md

-# githubIssueReport
+# Github Issue Report
-Python program that take an input of Github repositories in the format "owner/repository" and returns a String of Json data including all of the issues, as well as repository names corresponding to the most problematic day.
+The purpose of this programe is to take an input of Github repositories in the format "owner/repository" and returns a String of Json data including all of the issues, as well as repository names corresponding to the most problematic day.

-Example Input: (Text file)
+## Executing the Program
+The key to this program is a python script named _githubIssuesReport.py_.
+This script can either be run by executing the python script with the input text file as a command line argument, or running the shell script named _executeGithubIssuesReport.sh_, which runs the program with the example input file provided.
+This shell script can be eddited to take in a custom text file of github repositories as well.

+## Example Program Execution
+**Example Input:** (Text file, for this example called _github_repos.txt_)
 > owner1/repository1

 > owner2/repository2

-Example Output:
+**Example Terminal Input**
+> python githubIssuesReport.py github_repos.txt

+**Example Output:**
 ```json
 {
   "issues": [